next-ivanblanquez/beeva-poc-pygdf/README.md

   source activate pygdf_dev
   source deactivate pygdf_dev
 ```
+### Previous Analysis

+Before start the experiments I read documentation, looking for example and user arround the Internet, official repositories and these are conclusions about that:

+* PyGDF has less operation set than Pandas, for example, it has not operations over rows, just a query function, end the rest operations are over columns.
+* You need Pandas or Numpy to load data, does not load data directly.
+* PyGDF is still in beta phase, there are not a release version yet (will be released on september), so there is not a community following this project yet and is not easy to install.
+* PyGDF neither has not a complete examples or a good documentation of all its features and is not so easy to find them.

 ### Experiments

- I ran three blocks of operations through to dataset (you can get code [here](https://github.com/beeva-ivanblanquez/beeva-poc-pygdf/tree/master/code)):
+After making prevous analysis I decide to run three blocks of operations through to dataset (you can get code [here](https://github.com/beeva-ivanblanquez/beeva-poc-pygdf/tree/master/code)):
  * **Statistical operations through columns** (Count, Maximum, Minimun, Mean and Standard deviation).
- * **Filter operations with conditions in two columns** (The best and the worst movies in years 1995, 2000 and 2005).
+ * **Filter(Select-Where) operations with conditions in two columns** (The best and the worst movies in years 1995, 2000 and 2005).
  * **Join operations between two datasets**.
 In this case at first, I run join on ratings and users where ratings size is always greater than users, and then I turn arround the join and use users at first dataset where users size always is less than ratings.
 I did it to campare behavior int different cases.

  I used two dataset that are structures with information about users, movies and rating that users assignt to each movie, see example below: